Canopy: Property-Driven Learning for Congestion Control

-For \sysname, $R$ is the heuristic reward function described in \Cref{eq:orca-reward}.
+For \sysname, $R$ is the raw reward function from Orca described in Eqn~\ref{eq:orca-reward}.
 We represent the state $s_t$ at time $t$ as the past $k$ steps' observation of the network states ($\langle o_t, o_{t-1}, \dots, o_{t-k} \rangle$), $a_t$ as the adjustments to $\cwnd$, the policy $\pi$ as the congestion controller, and the transition as the network environment for a given link.
 Our observations $o_i$ track the same set of monitoring statistics as in Orca (\Cref{tab:orca-states}).